samn47/discord-remote-screenshot-taker/README.md

 This program was made for educational purposes.
 The way you use it is your responsibility.
-I am not responsible for any malicious use of this program by
+I am not responsible for any malicious use of this program.

 ## Requirements